mlr07/notebooks/README.md

 # Notebooks

-Notebooks exploring range of ML, EDA, and programming topics.
+Notebooks exploring a range of ML, EDA, and programming topics.

 Topics based on self study, interest, and work requirements.